Own-Data-Privateer/hoardy-adb/README.md

 - [This gist by AnatomicJC](https://gist.github.com/AnatomicJC/e773dd55ae60ab0b2d6dd2351eb977c1), among other useful `adb` hacks, shows how to do per-app backups with pure `adb shell` and `adb backup` calls.
   Though, I think `abarms` is a better solution for this, since invoking `adb backup` repeatedly means you'll have to unlock your phone and press "Back up my data" button on the screen repeatedly, `adb backup` followed by `abarms split` is much more convenient.

+- [abpy](https://github.com/xBZZZZ/abpy) is a Python utility that can convert Android Backup files into TAR and back, so it's an alternative implementation of `abarms unwrap` and `abarms wrap`.
+I was unaware it existed when I made this, and I was inspired by checksum verification code there to implement it properly here after I became aware of it.

-- [ABX](https://github.com/info-lab/ABX) is a Python util that can strip Android Backup headers from unencrypted backup files.
+- [ABX](https://github.com/info-lab/ABX) is a Python utility that can strip Android Backup headers from unencrypted backup files.
   So, basically, it's `abarms unwrap` without decryption support.

 ## If you have root on your device